dreamerslab/workspace/README.md

   - learn jsdoc
   - write docs for existing projects including jquery and node
 - 20120302
-  - write a simple jquery light-box plugin
+  - write a simple jquery light-box plugin and blogging
 - 20120305
   - todo list sample website with cideigniter and blogging
 - 20120306